-Qualifier types are also used as event selectors by event consumers, as defined in Events, and to bind decorators to beans, as specified in Decorators.
+Qualifier types are also used as event selectors by event consumers, as defined in Events.

-2.3.1.
+In CDI Full environment, qualifier types are also used to bind decorators to beans, as specified in Decorators.

+2.1.3.1.
 Built-in qualifier types

-Three standard qualifier types are defined in the package javax.enterprise.inject.
-In addition, the built-in qualifier type @Named is defined by the package javax.inject.
+Three standard qualifier types are defined in the package jakarta.enterprise.inject.
+In addition, the built-in qualifier type @Named is defined by the package jakarta.inject.

-Every bean has the built-in qualifier @Any, even if it does not explicitly declare this qualifier, except for the special @New qualified beans defined in @New qualified beans.
+Every bean has the built-in qualifier @Any, even if it does not explicitly declare this qualifier.